marle3003/mokapi/docs/guides/get-started/dashboard.md

 ---
 # Using Mock API Dashboard

-The dashboard provides graphical displays of your mocked APIs handled by Mokapi.
+The dashboard provides graphical displays of your mocked APIs and helps developers simulate real API responses during the development and testing phases.
 It allows you to validate data against the specification as well as generate new random, realistic and valid data.
+This is useful during the early stages of development, facilitating rapid prototyping, testing error handling, and ensuring the mocked APIs works seamlessly under various scenarios.

 The dashboard is available on port 8080 by default.
 Open `http://localhost:8080` from your browser.